 PTR: You got to use the Briggs & Stratton Elite 3300 for this project.
 What did you first notice about this pressure washer?

 Rick: The electric start is definitely nice.
 That, and the safety button on the handle is a worthy feature.
 You can’t pull the trigger accidentally, but once you release it, it’s got a pretty soft trigger.
-In effect, the safety for this tool is two stage, whereas on other models the trigger pull is simply harder.
+In effect, the safety for this tool is two-stage, whereas on other models the trigger pull is simply harder.
 With the separate safety, I found the wand easier to use and control.

 The 3300 has the specs right next to where the tips store on the side of the pressure washer.
 I’ve been doing this for 35 years, and I still forget all but two or three of them.
 The quick reference was nice to have on the side of the pressure washer.

 I also liked the two self-contained [1 gallon] solution reservoirs.
 They are actually built right into the pressure washer, which is pretty cool.
 You could, for example, switch between soap and bleach, and the amounts can be regulated using the control underneath.
 With that, you can dial it back so that you don’t blow through all of it too quickly.
-The way it’s set up you can use undiluted solutions, because the Briggs & Stratton will mix it for you with the incoming water.
+The way it’s set up you can use undiluted solutions because the Briggs & Stratton will mix it for you with the incoming water.
 It just makes everything simpler and you can avoid carrying around a bucket and a siphon adapter.
 You also get the added benefit of not having to shut down the system and release the pressure to take it off.
-So you can imagine, having the self contained system is rather nice.
+So you can imagine, having the self-contained system is rather nice.

 As I mentioned, I usually just use sodium hypochlorite, which is pool chlorine.
 (I have jugs of it.)
 I’m typically cleaning in preparation for painting as opposed too just washing off a house.
 So, in my case, I get to have two gallons of chlorine all set to mix into my spray as needed.
-Afterwards I make sure to run water through the system to clean everything off and avoid premature wear.
+Afterward, I make sure to run water through the system to clean everything off and avoid premature wear.
 I don’t think pressure washer companies like chlorine and it may even void some warranties, but there are a lot of us who’ve been doing it for years anyway.

 PTR: How about the performance of the pressure washer during use?

-Rick: It had real high pressure, and it was nice that it came with five tips in all of the varying degrees of spray that I’d expect.
+Rick: It had really high pressure, and it was nice that it came with five tips in all of the varying degrees of spray that I’d expect.
 The wand has a comfortable pistol grip handle and a secondary hand rest for your other hand, which I used a lot.
 I always seem to end up doing a lot overhead and the secondary grip helps me to balance the wand and better control my spraying.